buildkite/docs/pages/apis/rest_api/limits.md

 # REST API rate limits

 To ensure stability and prevent excessive or abusive calls to the server, Buildkite imposes a limit on the number of REST API requests that can be made within a minute.
-These limits apply to the Pipelines REST API as well as the Analytics REST API
+These limits apply to the Pipelines REST API as well as the Analytics REST API.

 ## Rate limits
 Buildkite imposes a rate limit of 200 requests per minute for each organization.
 This is the cumulative limit of all API requests made by users in an organization.